Transurethral Resection of Bladder

 Narrowing of the urethra

 Risks of anesthesia.
-The anesthesiologist will discuss these with you.
+You will discuss these with the anesthesiologist.